 This is great news for Panasonic and COMAC’s C919.
 But one has to wonder – what about the other C919 deals already announced?
 It would seem COMAC has a deal with everyone in the IFEC space.
 In September Rockwell announced it had a deal.
 In November it was Thales’ turn to announce a deal.

-Each of these LoIs matches a western… Continue reading
+Each of these LoIs matches a western IFEC vendor with a… Continue reading

 What is Qatar’s CEO, Akbar Al-Baker, up to?